Vidit-Kushwaha/PodWave/README.md

 # PodWave

+![podwave page](https://i.ibb.co/QXPxg03/image.png)

+## What is Podwave?
 Podwave is an innovative podcast platform that offers seamless podcast creation, playback, and sharing experiences.
 It allows users to generate and manage podcasts with ease, featuring customizable playback controls, transcript synchronization, and more.

-![podwave page](https://i.ibb.co/QXPxg03/image.png)

 ## Table of Contents